-If you witness or suspect any illegal activity on or about campus or if there is a medical event occurring:
+If you witness or suspect any illegal activity on or about the Spectrum campus or if there is a medical event occurring:

 - Contact 911 if the criminal activity or medical event is severe in nature.
-If not, please contact Campus Safety at (949) 214-3000. - After calling 911, ALWAYS contact Campus Safety immediately at (949) 214-3000. - Tell the Campus Safety Officer your name, location and the nature of the incident.
-Do not hang up the phone until the dispatcher hangs up. - If you are in a safe location, stay there. - If the incident is a crime, DO NOT attempt to interfere with the situation except for self protection.
+If not, please contact Campus Safety at (949) 214-3000. - Tell the 911 operator or the Campus Safety Dispatcher your name, location and the nature of the incident.
+Do not hang up the phone until the dispatcher hangs up. - If you are in a safe location, stay there. - If the incident is a crime, DO NOT attempt to interfere with the situation except for self protection. - After calling 911, you must always contact Campus Safety as soon as possible at (949) 214-3000.

-If you are the victim of a crime occurring on or by the Campus:
+If you are the victim or witness of a crime occurring on or about the Spectrum Campus:

-- Anytime you are the victim of property theft, vandalism, break in, or personal assault, you need to contact Campus Safety at (949) 214-3000 as soon as possible. - Immediately call 911 for all serious crimes in progress.
-Then call Campus Safety (949) 214-3000. - DO NOT touch any property that may have been touched by a suspect(s). - Leave all evidence in place until Campus Safety or the police arrive. - If you are sexually assaulted, do not shower or clean yourself.
+- Immediately call 911 for all serious crimes in progress.
+Then call Campus Safety at (949) 214-3000. - DO NOT touch any property that may have been touched by a suspect(s). - Leave all evidence in place until security or the police arrive. - If you are sexually assaulted, do not shower or clean yourself.
 Also, do not throw away any clothes that you may have been wearing at the time of the assault, or bed sheets.
 This is necessary to preserve evidence of the crime so that the suspect(s) may be successfully prosecuted. - Always try to write down any physical description of a suspect or vehicle that may have been involved in a crime.